Richard Hey Lloyd

-Richard Hey Lloyd (25 June 1933 - 24 April 2021) was a British organist and composer.
+Richard Hey Lloyd (25 June 1933 – 24 April 2021) was a British organist and composer.

 Biography

 Richard Lloyd was born near Stockport, Cheshire, the younger of two children of Charles Yates Lloyd, an accountant, and his wife Ann Lloyd (née Hey).
 He was a chorister of Lichfield Cathedral (1942–47) and was educated at Rugby School (1947–51) where he held a music scholarship.
 He studied at Jesus College, Cambridge, where he was an organ scholar (1952–55).
 His teachers included Peter Le Huray, Philip Radcliffe and Patrick Hadley.
-He took the Music Tripos and held the Cambridge degree of MA as well as the FRCO and ARCM diploma.
+He took the Music Tripos and held the Cambridge degree of MA as well as the FRCO and ARCM diplomas.